go-to-k/image-scanner-with-trivy/README.md

   defaultLogGroupRetentionDays: RetentionDays.ONE_YEAR,
 });

-new ImageScannerWithTrivy(this, 'ImageScannerWithTrivy2', {
+// NG example
+// Once you set the defaultLogGroupRemovalPolicy and defaultLogGroupRetentionDays, you have to set the same values for each construct. new ImageScannerWithTrivy(this, '', {
   imageUri: image.imageUri,
   repository: image.repository,
   // The following options are different from the above construct, and they will be ignored.
-  defaultLogGroupRemovalPolicy: RemovalPolicy.RETAIN,
+  defaultLogGroupRemovalPolicy: RemovalPolicy.RETAIN, // This should be `RemovalPolicy.DESTROY` as the above construct.
-  defaultLogGroupRetentionDays: RetentionDays.ONE_MONTH,
+  defaultLogGroupRetentionDays: RetentionDays.ONE_MONTH, // This should be `RetentionDays.ONE_YEAR` as the above construct.
 });
 ```